 - Eat and drink: The tongue allows you to consume foods and liquids by moving them to either your teeth to chew or the back of your throat to swallow.

 - Taste: Small bumps known as papillae and taste buds occupy the dorsal mucosal surface, allowing you to taste.

 - Digest: By moving food from the mouth to the pharynx, the tongue is the first step in the digestion process.

 - Speak: Due to its agility and flexibility, the tongue works with the lips and teeth to produce “more than 90 words per minute.”

 - Clean: The tongue also helps keep your mouth clean by sweeping the internal surface and pushing debris to the throat.

 How to care for your tongue

-- Rinse thoroughly: After cleaning your tongue, take a sip of water and swish it around your mouth to eliminate any remaining bacteria left over from cleaning.
+- Rinse thoroughly: After cleaning your tongue, take a sip of water and swish it around your mouth to rinse away any remaining bacteria left over from cleaning.

 - Drink water: We know that drinking water regularly is essential to keeping your body functioning.
 Drinking water also helps keep your tongue healthy and clean by moving any food or debris particles into the digestive system.

 - Try a tongue scraper: Although not a necessary step in your oral care routine, many people enjoy using tongue scrapers to remove mucus on the top of the tongue.
-Start by placing the tongue scraper at the back of the tongue and gently pull forward.
-It’s important to use enough pressure to successfully remove any build-up, but not to push too hard, so your tongue begins to feel sore.
+Start by placing the tongue scraper at the back of the tongue and gently pulling forward.
+It’s important to use enough pressure to successfully remove any build-up but not to push so hard that your tongue begins to feel sore.